ProjectMirador/mirador-awesome/README.md

 ## Mirador-Based Tools

 - [IIIF Toolkit with Mirador](https://github.com/utlib/IiifItems) - Embeds Mirador into Omeka Classic with a built-in annotator, a manifest generator and importer, Simple Pages shortcodes and Exhibit Builder blocks for a rich IIIF-compliant presentation experience.
+- [Mirador extension for MediaWiki](https://github.com/a-g-van-hamel-foundation/Mirador/) - offers a parser functiion to make a build of Mirador 3, including four plugins, available for use in MediaWiki.
+Developed by CODECS.

 ## Packages
 - [mirador_rails](https://github.com/sul-dlss/mirador_rails) - A Ruby gem useful for including Mirador into Ruby on Rails applications